-Having recognised the main adverse effects on the spine of upright sitting, it becomes possible to consider the options available for chair remediation.
-This depends on whether the design is for an upright chair, which is enevitably partial, or a full optimisation which is a ‘paradigm shift’.
+Having identified the main adverse effects on the spine of upright sitting, it becomes possible to consider the options available for chair remediation.
+This depends on whether the design is for an upright chair, which is inevitably partial, or a full optimisation which is a ‘paradigm shift’ (The 2T).

 The adverse effects of upright sitting.

 This has already been covered in Biomechanics but is recapitulated :-

 - The intradiscal pressure (IDP) from spinal axial loading in the upright state.
 The conventional upright sitting posture increases disc compression.

 - Retroversion (backward tilt or to an an anatomist a ‘forward tilt’) of the pelvis results in lumbar spinal flexion which reduces or reverses the protective disc wedge angle.

 - Stretching of the posterior elements (ligaments joint capsules) allowing instability of the motion segment and can lead to CTD.